 Every Covered Person has the responsibility to ask questions, seek guidance, report suspected violations and express concerns regarding compliance with this Code.
 Any employee, officer or director who knows or believes that any other employee or representative of the Company has engaged or is engaging in Company-related conduct that violates applicable law or this Code should report such information to his or her supervisor or to the Chief People Officer, as described below.
 You may report such conduct openly or anonymously, without fear of retaliation.
 Any supervisor who receives a report of a violation of this Code must immediately inform the Chief People Officer.

 You may report violations of this Code, on a confidential basis, by contacting the Company’s Chief People Officer by mail, fax, or e-mail at: 300 Innovative Way, Suite 201, Nashua, NH 03062, 603-821-3505 (fax), email@example.com.
-While we prefer that you identify yourself when reporting violations so that we may follow up with you, as necessary, for additional information, you may report violations anonymously by calling 1-800-799-2105 in the United States and Canada or 1-678-999-4555 outside the United States, or online at: http://skillsoft.silentwhistle.com/ethfeedback/index.jsp.
+While we prefer that you identify yourself when reporting violations so that we may follow up with you, as necessary, for additional information, you may report violations anonymously by calling 1-800-461-9330 or by texting 603-780-4281, or online at http://www.skillsoft.com/compliance-hotline.
+For those outside the United States, international dialing instructions can be displayed in your preferred language at http://www.skillsoft.com/compliance-hotline.

 If the Chief People Officer receives information regarding an alleged violation of this Code, he or she shall, in consultation with the Chief Executive Officer and/or Chief Financial Officer, as appropriate, (a) evaluate such information, (b) if the alleged violation involves an executive officer or a director, inform the Chief Executive Officer and Board of Directors of the alleged violation, (c) determine whether it is necessary to conduct an informal inquiry or a formal investigation and, if so, initiate such inquiry or investigation, and (d) report the results of any such inquiry or investigation, together with a recommendation as to disposition of the matter, to the Chief Executive Officer for action, or if the alleged violation involves an executive officer or a director, report the results of any such inquiry or investigation to the Board of Directors or a committee thereof.
 Covered Persons are expected to cooperate fully with any inquiry or investigation by the Company regarding an alleged violation of this Code.
 Failure to cooperate with any such inquiry or investigation may result in disciplinary action, up to and including separation from the Company.